Planning family holidays with children

 - Plan downtime for yourself too.
 If your children are entertained with organised activities, playing with other children, or being looked after by babysitters, you’ll get a break for yourself.

-Check out our articles on travelling with children by car, plane, bus and train, planning and packing for family travel and travelling with children with additional needs for more practical ideas to keep everyone safe, comfortable and entertained.
+Check out our articles on travelling with children by plane, bus or train, child car comfort and travelling with children with additional needs for more practical ideas to keep everyone comfortable and entertained.

 If your children help you plan your holiday, it can get them interested and excited.
 Their input can help you have a holiday that’s fun for everyone.